ash/raku-course/essentials/simple-input-output/index.md

 {% include menu.html %}

-In this course, we will move thought the Raku language from the very basics to more and more complicated topics.
-But even the simplest programs require that the program prints something so that we understand that it works and if it works correctly.
-Also, in some tasks, it will be handy to ask the user to enter some input — a number or a string.
+This course will move thought the Raku language from the very basics to more and more advanced topics.
+But even the simplest programs require some input and output.

-So, before we learn what is what, let us introduce a couple of basic language elements that help us to print and read data.
-We will explore functions later in the course, but here are the two most important for us at this point.
+Before we learn what is what in Raku, let us introduce a couple of basic elements that print and read data.
+We will explore the built-in functions later in the course, but here are the two most important of them at this point.

 {% include nav.html %}